Compare rates from 40+ lenders

 Owner occupation, also known as owner-occupied property used as an investment, for example, a property that is rented out to a third party

-A construction loan to build a new home, called a construction loan
+A construction loan to build a new home

 Home renovation or improvements to the mortgaged property